 I also think they’re a great idea, but I wouldn’t necessarily use them all of the time.

 Nail CLIPPERS | When I recommend them

 I would recommend using a nail clipper for husky puppies rather than a grinder.
 Puppy nails are very small, and using clippers is a lot safer.

-If you don’t want to spend a lot of money, clippers will again be your preferred option.
-Grinders can even be more than $50 whereas clippers can be around $5.
-That’s quite a big difference!
+To avoid spending a lot of money, clippers will again be your preferred option.
+Grinders can even be more than $60, whereas clippers can be around $5-10.
+Quite a difference!

 Nail GRINDERS | When I recommend them

 If your husky is now an adult with tougher nails, you may consider using a grinder.